wayfair-archive/awesome-learning/content/courses/Solid.md

 - "Usability"
 - "Maintainability"
 - "OOP"
 description: Familiarize yourself with the SOLID Design Principles and put them into practice.
 In the first lesson, walk through a conversational multiple-choice "quiz" (great for absolute beginners), and in the second, rewrite principle-violating code in line with the principles.
+This course assumes you have basic familiarity with Java, though by no means an expert understanding.
 lessons:
 - link: "solid-part-1"
   title: SOLID Principles Part 1